Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-01-Configure-Sensitive-Labels .md

 # Lab 01 - Configure Sensitive Labels

 ## Lab scenario
-In this lab, you will get know how to on create sensitive label.
+In this lab, you'll get know how to on create sensitive label.

 ## Lab objectives